Manfred Seel

-Manfred Adolf Seel (October 30, 1946 – August 26, 2014), also known as the Hesse Ripper, Jack the Ripper of Schwalbach and Alaska, was a suspected German serial killer believed to have committed five murders in the Frankfurt Rhine-Main area between 1971 and 2004, and is currently under investigation for four other unresolved deaths.
+Manfred Adolf Seel (30 October 1946 – 26 August 2014), also known as the Hesse Ripper, Jack the Ripper of Schwalbach and Alaska, was a German suspected serial killer believed to have committed at least five murders in the Frankfurt Rhine-Main region between 1971 and 2004, and is currently under investigation for other unresolved deaths.
 Seel died of esophageal cancer before his alleged crimes were uncovered.

 Life

-Manfred Seel grew up as an only child in Kronberg im Taunus, Hesse, West Germany.
-After attending secondary school in Oberursel in 1957, he completed an apprenticeship for chemography in the Georg Stritt printing company on Mainzer Landstraße in Frankfurt.
-Between 1967 and 1969, Seel began his two years of compulsory military service, serving in the Raketenartilleriebatallion 52 at the Steuben kaserne in Giessen.
-In 1973, after receiving his abitur, he studied art and social history at the Goethe University Frankfurt but did not graduate.
+Manfred Seel was born on 30 October 1946 and grew up as an only child in Kronberg im Taunus, Hesse, West Germany.
+After attending secondary school in Oberursel in 1957, Seel completed an apprenticeship for chemography in the Georg Stritt printing company on Mainzer Landstraße in Frankfurt.
+Between 1967 and 1969 he began his two years of compulsory military service, serving in the Raketenartilleriebatallion 52 at the Steuben kaserne in Giessen.
+In 1973, after receiving his abitur, Seel studied art and social history at the Goethe University Frankfurt but did not graduate.
 Seel married in 1973; his wife died in 2013.
 His only child, a daughter, was born in 1979.

 Seel was described by neighbours as a friendly and inconspicuous man who occasionally had angry outbursts.
 According to eyewitness testimony, he regularly visited local prostitutes in the early 1990s.
 One prostitute contacted a helpline for local sex workers and reported being abused by Seel, warning other women about his violent behaviour.
 In 1996, Seel checked into a rehab clinic in Erbach im Odenwald to treat alcoholism.

 Seel died in 2014, one year after he was diagnosed with esophageal cancer.
-A few weeks after his death, Seel's daughter and her partner discovered human remains in a rented garage near his household.
-Since September 2015, the LKA Working Group Alaska has cited Seel as a prime suspect in several murders which are currently being investigated.
-Alaska was a nickname of Seel's, as he was known to often wear fur clothing in warm seasons and because Alaska was one of his preferred travel destinations.
+A few weeks after his death, Seel's daughter and her partner discovered human remains in a rented garage near his residence.
+As of September 2015, the LKA Working Group Alaska had cited Seel as a prime suspect in several murders which are currently being investigated.
+Alaska was a nickname of Seel, as he was known to often wear fur clothing in warm seasons and because Alaska was one of his preferred travel destinations.
 Seel was previously considered a "blameless citizen".
 The investigation led into Frankfurt's red-light district and several cold cases concerning the murders of prostitutes.